Are you going on holiday to Umbria with children? Below we have gathered some ideas for activities with children in Umbria in central Italy.

 Lake Trasimeno - visit to Oasi La Valle

 Oasi La Valle is a nature reserve and a birdwatching centre.
 Read more about it in our blog.
 From mid June to mid September one can participate in a guided tour each Thursday and Saturday morning from 10.30 to 12.
 There will be a presentation of the lake and the oasis, birdwatching with binoculars (1 for every 2 participants) guided by ornithologists, visit to the waterlily pound and one can witness birds getting a ring.
 The guided tour costs euro 5 per participant, euro 3 for children between 7 and 14 and younger children can enter for free.
 The tours are in Italian and in English.
 Reservation is not necessary, but participants need to be present 10 minutes before the start of the tour.

-In what once was a fishing pond on the shores of Lake Trasimeno, now a Wakeboard Park has been created.
+Not far from the academic hospital in Perugia, in San Sisto, a Wakeboard Park has been created.
 This is a fun activity for children that are a little bit older, though they also offer Baby Wake for children from 8 years onwards.
 Make sure to call one day in advance if you do not want to wait too long.
 Read our blog post for more information about Wakeboard at Lake Trasimeno.

 The 'grotte di Frasassi' and dinosaur park (Marche)

 Not to miss ... these caves are truelly impressive, open to the public and easy to reach from Umbria.
 You can visit them accompanied by professional guides, along an easy tourist route that lasts about 75 minutes.
 For more information (also on how to dress, as the caves are not warm!) and a virtual tour you can visit the website: Grotte di Frasassi.